A modified recursive transfer matrix algorithm for radiation and scattering computation of a multilayer sphere: Algorithm

 with initial values,

 The main contribution of this paper is the improvement of the transfer matrix method, making it suitable for recursive computation, which can be applied to cases with an ultra-high number of layers and strongly absorbing media.
-Compared to the work of Wu, Yang, and others, our recursive formulas are more concise and allow for the sequential computation of expansion coefficients for each spherical layer, making the algorithm more efficient.
+Compared to the works of Wu \cite{wu91} and Yang \cite{yang03}, our recursive formulas are more concise and allow for the sequential computation of expansion coefficients for each spherical layer, making the algorithm more efficient.
 Additionally, we have derived recursive formulas applicable to the outgoing wave scenario.

-Bessel functions are frequently used in the analysis of scattering and radiation problems involving electromagnetic waves, acoustic waves, and other phenomena.
-Numerous studies have been conducted on the precise computation of spherical Bessel functions.
-Classical algorithms include Miller's algorithm\cite{miller52}, which utilizes a simple backward recurrence relation, Gautschi's algorithm\cite{Gautschi67}, and Olver's algorithm\cite{olver72}, which can automatically estimate truncation errors.
-These algorithms are capable of computing a class of special functions, including Bessel functions.
-Some methods\cite{Rooij84, cai11} for computing Bessel functions are special cases of the aforementioned algorithms.
-As an auxiliary work, this paper extends a previously proposed stable algorithm \cite{jzhang} for computing Bessel functions to allow the computation of general second-order difference equations.
-For a general three-term recurrence difference equation, the expression is given by:

-As pointed out by\cite{jzhang}, Miller's algorithm and Gautschi's algorithm are mathematically equivalent to $LU$ decomposition, while Olver's algorithm is mathematically equivalent to $UL$ decomposition.
-We propose a new recursive algorithm based on $LDM^T$ decomposition, where $L$, $M^T$ and $D$ are lower triangular, upper triangular and diagonal matrices, respectively.
-Introduce the auxiliary variables, $\gamma_n$